 Insights @ Center for Emerging Markets is a publication focused on cutting-edge ideas and advice for global leaders about emerging markets.
-It draws on the innovative research on emerging markets carried out by our faculty at Northeastern University and the broader global academic communities.
+It draws on the innovative research on emerging markets carried out by our faculty at Northeastern University and broader global academic communities, and expertise from world-renowned practitioners.

 The Spring 2025 issue of Insights @ Center for Emerging Markets examines how multinational corporations engage with local institutions in emerging markets—where growth potential is high but so are the risks.
-Drawing on research from Northeastern University faculty and international scholars, we examine how companies can transform challenges into opportunities for responsible growth and competitive advantage.
+We examine how companies can transform challenges into opportunities for responsible growth and competitive advantage.

 For managers and policymakers, the research offers strategies for ethical, inclusive, and sustainable growth—emphasizing governance, innovation, gender equity, and public-private collaboration as keys to long-term success in emerging markets.